jbhender/Stats506_F20/README.md

 This repository `Stats506_F20` is for sharing code with Stats 506 in Fall 2020.
-You will find acitivities, examples, case studies and for problem sets, both data and solutions.
+You will find acitivities, examples, case studies and both data and solutions for problem sets.

 Additional information is avaialble in the README files within each directory.